C2-Labs/k8-training-c2/README.md

 kubectl scale deployment training-deployment --replicas=5 `

-Scale the deployment down to handle steady state traffic now that the surge is over.
+Scale the deployment down to handle steady state traffic now that the surge is over

 `
-kubectl scale deployment training-deployment --replicas=1 `
+kubectl scale deployment training-deployment --replicas=3 `

+NOTE: Do not set the number of replicas below 3.
+This will violate the minimum availability requirement and you will see a warning in GCP.

 # NOTES